wawandco/milo/README.md

 - golang.org/net/html

-We copied those repos in our source because we needed to make some modifications to it.
+We copied this in our source because we needed to make some modifications to it.
 Our goal long term goal is to contribute back as much as possible.

 ## Copyright